 1. Physiography.
 A study is made of land forms and the processes by which they are developed.

-Laboratory work with topographic maps is an important part of the study and excursions are made by members of the class, both individually and with the teacher, in order that practical illustration may accompany the more theoretical work of the class room.
-(Required in the four-year course.
-Elective in two-year course.
-Spring term.)
+Laboratory work with topographic maps is an important part of the study, and excursions are made by members of the class, both individually and with the teacher, in order that practical illustration may accompany the more theoretical work of the class room.
+Required in the four-year course.
+Elective in the two-year course.
+Spring term.

 - 2. Meteorology.
 The course is introduced by a short study of mathematical geography.
 The earth as a part of the solar system, its attitude toward its neighbors, especially the sun, its motions of rotation and revolution, are treated as fully as is necessary to give a basis for the study of climate.
 A careful study is made of the general atmospheric circulation and the cyclonic storm.
-Weather observations are made and charted and the daily weather map, issued by the government, is studied with a view to learning methods of forecasting.
-(Required in the four-year course.
+Weather observations are made and charted, and the daily weather map, issued by the government, is studied with a view to learning methods of forecasting.
+Required in the four-year course.
 Elective in the two-year course.
-Fall term.) - 3.
+Fall term. - 3.
 The Geography of the North American Continent.
 Courses 1 and 2 are made the basis for this term's work.
 During the term each student will learn to draw the map of North America with its highlands, lowlands, principal drainage systems, and islands, and the map of the United States showing the position and boundary of each state.
+Required in the four-year course Winter term.

-(Required of four-year students.
-Winter term.) - 4.
-The Geography of Europe.
+- 4. The Geography of Europe.
 Much of the work of this course will be topical, the topics to be worked up by individual students from library material.
 The course is designed to give the student a good working knowledge of the sources of geographical material.
-(Elective in four-year course.
-Spring term.) - 5.
+Elective in the four-year course.
+Spring term. - 5.
 Methods in Geography.
 Some of the time will be given to chalk modeling, which is one of the best methods of presenting land forms to children in the class room.
 Instructions will be given as to methods of procuring and using illustrative materials for the grades.
-(Required in the four-year course.
-Winter term.)

-- 6. Home Geography and the Geography of the North American Continent.
+Required in the four-year course.
+Winter term. - 6.
+Home Geography and the Geography of the North American Continent.
 The home geography will be in part a review of physiographic principles.
 The latter part of the work will be an application of these principles to the study of a continent.
-(Required in the two-year course.
-Fall term.) - 7.
-The Geography of Eurasia.
-Like course 4, this term's work will be largely topical.
-(Required in the two-year course.
-Winter term.) - 8, 9, 10.
-The subjects studied will be determined largely by the desires of those electing the courses after due consultation with the instructor.
+Required in the two-year course.
+Fall term. - 7.
+Geography of South America.
+Like course 4, this work will be largely topical.
+The prerequisite for this course is course 6.
+Required in the two-year course.
+Winter term. - 8.
+Commercial Geography.
+Elective in both courses.
+Fall term. - 9.
+Geography of Eurasia.
+Elective in both courses.
+Winter term. - 10.
+Elementary Geology.
+Elective in both courses.
+Spring term.